Form I-130A: Simple Guide

 Does Form I-130A Require an Interview?

-USCIS typically reviews it as part of the overall marriage-based green card application.
+USCIS typically reviews Form I-130A as part of the overall marriage-based green card application.
 While the form itself doesn’t trigger an interview, the entire application process often includes an interview to verify the marriage.

 Simplify Your Marriage-Based Green Card Application